How to Can Crunchy Pickles

 - Farmers Market Tip: Ask when the cucumbers were harvested and how they were stored.
 If you find a bin of cucumbers that are out in the heat and the farmer picked them 2 days ago.
 I’d pass.

-2. Remove the Blossom End
+Remove the Blossom End

 This is one of those small steps that makes a big difference.

 Look at the ends of your cucumber.
-The stem end (where it was attached to the vine) and the blossom end (where the flower was).
-The blossom end can contain enzymes that cause softening.
+Theres the stem end (where it was attached to the vine) and the blossom end (where the flower was).
+The stem end is often (not always) just a little bigger and rounder than the blossom end.
+The blossom end is often (not always) a little narrower and lighter in color.

-To prevent that, slice off about ¼ inch from the blossom end as soon as you pick your cucumbers.
-I like to take a small knife with me into the garden and trim them right there.
+I like to take a small knife with me into the garden and trim them right there as I pull them off the vine.
 Removing that enzyme early helps stop the softening process before it even begins.

-4. Try a Crisping Agent
+Try a Crisping Agent in the jar

 There are a few commercial products that can help you achieve crispy homemade pickles.
-Choose one of these to try…not all at once!
+Choose one of these ingredients to try…not all at once!
 My preference is the Pickle Crisp.

 Alum

-Alum is sometimes used for fermented pickles.
-According to the Missouri Extension Service, it can increase firmness when used up to ¼ teaspoon per pint.
+According to the Missouri Extension Service, Alum can increase firmness when used up to ¼ teaspoon per pint when you are fermenting.
 More than that can actually make your pickles softer, so measure carefully.
-Alum doesn’t help with fresh-pack (non-fermented) pickles, so use it only if you’re fermenting.
+Alum doesn’t help with fresh-pack (non-fermented) pickles.

 Pickling Lime